zerobyzeroe/Text_Summarisation/README.md

 # Text_Summarisation

-A Text Summarisation model trained on News Data
+A Text Summarisation model trained on News summary Data

-Developed a ML and NLP-based Text-Summarisation seq2seq model.
-Using one of the biggest NewsSummary Datasets available on the well-known sources.
-Used NLP techniques like spacy and tokenization using NLTK to preprocess and clean the data for actual computation.
-The Model is a seq2seq model as an encoder-decoder architecture using LSTM cells.
+- Developed an ML and NLP-based Text-Summarisation model using the seq2seq technique.
+- Using one of the biggest NewsSummary Datasets available on well-known sources.
+- Used NLP techniques like spacy and tokenization using NLTK to preprocess and clean the data for actual computation.
+- The Model is a seq2seq model as an encoder-decoder architecture using LSTM cells.